strapi/documentation/docusaurus/docs/cloud/projects/settings.md

     | Deploy the project on every commit pushed to this branch | Tick the box to automatically trigger a new deployment whenever a new commit is pushed to the selected branch.
 Untick it to disable the option. |

 3. Click on the **Save** button.

+### Modifying Node version

+The project's Node version is first chosen at the creation of the project (see [Creating a project](/cloud/getting-started/deployment)), through the advanced settings.
+It is possible to switch to another Node version afterwards.

+1. In the *Node version* section of the *General* tab, click on the **Edit** button.
+2. Using the *Node version* drop-down in the dialog, click on the version of your choice.
+3. Click on the **Save** button.
+4. Click on the **Trigger deploy** button in the right corner of the project's header.
+If the deployment fails, it is because the Node version doesn't match the version of your Strapi project.
+You will have to switch to the other Node version and re-deploy your project again.

 ### Deleting Strapi Cloud project